Aliases for PCSK2 Gene

 GeneCards Summary for PCSK2 Gene

 PCSK2 (Proprotein Convertase Subtilisin/Kexin Type 2) is a Protein Coding gene.
-Diseases associated with PCSK2 include hyperproinsulinemia and myocardial infarction.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Peptide hormone metabolism.
-GO annotations related to this gene include serine-type endopeptidase activity and protein complex binding.
+Diseases associated with PCSK2 include hyperproinsulinemia and adrenocorticotropic hormone deficiency.
+Among its related pathways are Transport to the Golgi and subsequent modification and Neuroscience.
+GO annotations related to this gene include protein complex binding and endopeptidase activity.
 An important paralog of this gene is PCSK1.

 UniProtKB/Swiss-Prot for PCSK2 Gene